mostaphaRoudsari/ladybug-primer/text/components/Sky_Dome.md

 A colored mesh representing the intensity of radiation for each of the sky patches of the sky dome.
 * ##### baseCrvs
 A set of guide curves that mark information on the sky dome.
+* ##### altitudeCrvs
+A set of circular curves that denote the altitude.
+Note that these will only appear when the _projection_ is set to something other than a 3D sun path.
 * ##### legend
 A legend for the sky dome.
 Connect this output to a grasshopper "Geo" component in order to preview the legend separately in the Rhino scene.
 * ##### legendBasePts
 The legend base point(s), which can be used to move the legend(s) in relation to the sky domes with the grasshopper "move" component.
 * ##### skyPatchesCenPts